MirjamKirchner/rob-oliver-data/README.md

 From looking at the architecture depicted in Figure 1, you might wonder why the pre-processing step to calculate the features above does not run on AWS but on my local machine.
 The reason behind it is that identifying the geographic coordinates of a finding place is currently not 100 % reliable and, therefore, not fully automated.
-Instead, there is a manual review step before I upload the pre-processed data in to the [S3](https://aws.amazon.com/s3/) bucket, and to [ClearML](https://clear.ml/).
-Here, I use [ClearML](https://clear.ml/) for versioning my data sets, meaning that if there are any errors in the uploaded data sets, I can quickly recover to one of their earlier [versions](https://clear.ml/docs/latest/docs/hyperdatasets/dataset/) on ClearML.
+Instead, there is a manual review step before I upload the pre-processed data into the [S3](https://aws.amazon.com/s3/) bucket, and to [ClearML](https://clear.ml/).
+Here, I use [ClearML](https://clear.ml/) for versioning my data sets, meaning that if there are any errors in the uploaded data sets, I can quickly recover to one of their earlier [versions](https://clear.ml/docs/latest/docs/hyperdatasets/dataset/) on [ClearML](https://clear.ml/).
 Note, that this [functionality](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) can also be provided by the [S3](https://aws.amazon.com/s3/) directly, and that I used [ClearML](https://clear.ml/) primarily to gain a better understanding fo their services.